 It’s far from groundbreaking, but entirely watchable.

-The Iceman will be released in cinemas on 7th June 2013.
+The Iceman is released in cinemas on 7th June 2013.